-This may be actually the most dangerous time to leave the safety of the location you were sheltering it.
-To best understand it, we need to take a look at the structure and characteristics of a hurricane..
+This may actually be the most dangerous time to leave the safety of the location you were sheltering it.
+To best understand it, we need to take a look at the structure and characteristics of a hurricane.

 As the picture above shows, a hurricane has a circular/oval shape.
 The low-pressure system in the center is called the eye of the hurricane, which is normally a calm area with clear skies.
 (And therein lies the danger).
 The dense clouds surrounding the eye (called the eyewall) contains the strongest winds and heaviest rainfall.

-It is the eye of the hurricane that makes it so dangerous, as it causes the stormy weather to suddenly calm down and the skies to clear, creating the false impression that the storm has passed and its safe to leave your shelter.
+It is the eye of the hurricane that makes it so dangerous, as it causes the stormy weather to suddenly calm down and the skies to clear, creating the false impression that the storm has passed and it's safe to leave your shelter.

 The eye is normally about 24 km (15 miles) in diameter, and it can stay over an area for up to an hour or more, depending on how fast the storm system is moving.
 When it has passed, the area is hit by the back eyewall of the storm, bringing with as much if not more devastating winds & rains.